GPflow/check_shapes/docs/index.rst

 Speed, and interactions with `tf.function`
 ++++++++++++++++++++++++++++++++++++++++++

 Shape checking has some performance impact.
-Shape checking can be disabled to help alleviate this.
+For estimates of this impact see our :doc:`benchmarks` page.
+If the overhead is unacceptable shape checking can be disabled.
 Shape checking can be set to one of three different states:

 * ``ENABLED``.
 Shapes are checked wherever they can be.